quenchaman/antaeus/README.md

 ![peter griffin's turn to sing](https://thumbs.gfycat.com/CreepyCrispAntbear-max-1mb.gif)
 ## Valeri's part now :information_desk_person:

-I :heart: Kotlin!!!
-I'd love to get this job! :sob:
 ### Invoice processing feature
 #### Strategic design
 On the first day of each month, charge all unpaid invoices.
 At the end, all invoices should be charged, except for the cases when the customer does not exist in the payment service or the service is down.
 Such cases should be recorded.